nestordemeure/NERSChat/README.md

 # NERSChat: A SLURM-based Chatbot Worker

-This code lets you deploy a vLLM server on a SLURM cluster (specifically, Perlmutter) and communicate with it from another job.
+This code lets you deploy a [container-based vLLM server](https://docs.vllm.ai/en/latest/serving/deploying_with_docker.html) on a SLURM cluster (specifically, Perlmutter) and communicate with it from another job.

 The vLLM server is purposefully API compatible with OpenAI, meaning that you can easily port code that relies on the OpenAI API.